Ismail Nasiruddin of Terengganu: Early career

 Educated at the Kuala Terengganu Malay School, he then went to the Malay College.
 In 1929, he entered the Terengganu administrative service.
 In 1934, he was appointed Assistant Collector of Land Revenue in Kuala Terengganu.

-In 1935, he became aide-de-camp to his elder half brother Sultan Sulaiman, accompanying him to the coronation of King George VI on 12 May 1937.
+In 1935, he became aide-de-camp to his elder half brother Sultan Sulaiman Badrul Alam Shah, accompanying him to the coronation of King George VI on 12 May 1937.
 In 1939, he became Registrar of the High Court and the Court of Appeal.
 He also served as the Land Court Registrar.
 In 1940, he was appointed a minister of the Terengganu state cabinet, having been made Tengku Sri Paduka Raja.
 In 1941, he became First Class Magistrate and was promoted Terengganu State Secretary on 15 November 1941.

 Succession dispute

 Sultan Sulaiman Badrul Alam Shah of Terengganu died on 25 September 1942 of blood poisoning.
-The Japanese Military Administration, which occupied Malaya at that time, proclaimed his son as the fifteenth Sultan of Terengganu bearing the title Sultan Ali Shah.
-On 18 October 1943, the Thai government under prime minister Field Marshal Plaek Pibulsonggram took over the administration of Terengganu from the Japanese and continued to recognise Sultan Ali Shah.
+The Japanese Military Administration, which occupied Malaya at that time, proclaimed his son as the fifteenth Sultan of Terengganu styled as Sultan Ali Shah.
+On 18 October 1943, the Thai government under Prime Minister Plaek Phibunsongkhram took over the administration of Terengganu from the Japanese and continued to recognise Sultan Ali Shah.

 When the British returned after the end of World War II, they declined to recognise Sultan Ali Shah.
-Allegedly, Sultan Ali was too much in debt and had been too close to the Japanese during their occupation.
-According to Sultan Ali, the British Military Administration wanted him removed for his refusal to sign the Malayan Union treaty.
+Allegedly, Ali Shah was in too much debt and had been too close to the Japanese during their occupation.
+According to Ali Shah, the British Military Administration wanted him removed for his refusal to sign the Malayan Union treaty.

-The British Military Administration also disapproved of Sultan Ali's character, where he was said to have repudiated his official consort, Tengku Seri Nila Utama Pahang (the daughter of Sultan Abu Bakar of Pahang) and had contracted an unsuitable second marriage to a former prostitute.
+The British Military Administration also disapproved of Ali Shah's character, where he was said to have repudiated his official consort, Tengku Seri Nila Utama Pahang (the daughter of Sultan Abu Bakar of Pahang) and had a second marriage with a former prostitute.

-On 5 November 1945 the Terengganu State Council of thirteen members announced the dismissal of Sultan Ali and the appointment of Tengku Ismail as the fifteenth Sultan of Terengganu.
-Tengku Ismail became known as Sultan Ismail Nasiruddin Shah and was installed on 6 June 1949 at Istana Maziah, Kuala Terengganu.
-Sultan Ismail's descendants have since ruled Terengganu.
+On 5 November 1945 the Terengganu State Council of thirteen members announced the dismissal of Sultan Ali Shah and the appointment of Tengku Ismail as the fifteenth Sultan of Terengganu.
+Tengku Ismail became known as Sultan Ismail Nasiruddin Shah and was installed on 6 June 1949 at the Istana Maziah, Kuala Terengganu.

-Sultan Ali continued to dispute his dismissal until his death on 17 May 1996.
+Ali Shah continued to dispute his dismissal until his death on 17 May 1996.

 Deputy Yang di-Pertuan Agong

-Sultan Ismail served as Deputy Yang di-Pertuan Agong between 21 September 1960 to 20 September 1965.
+Sultan Ismail served as Deputy Yang di-Pertuan Agong from 21 September 1960 to 20 September 1965.